Meshtastic or MeshCore? It depends on your Use Case!

 In the Meshtastic map (above screenshot from https://meshmap.net is from November 2025) are only nodes which are ‘currently’ connected to the free Meshtastic MQTT server with available GPS data.
 The numbers gives you an idea about the countries you can expect other devices to be online.

-2. Potential use cases in which MeshCore appears to be a more suitable option
+2. Potential use cases in which MeshCore appears to be the more technically suitable option

 MeshCore is a newer, alternative project based on a C++ library that follows a different networking philosophy.
 It supports autonomous, scalable, mission-critical mesh for complex, adaptive systems (e.g; IoT sensor webs and semi-industrial networks).
 State-aware, so it maintains awareness of neighboring nodes and network health.